NLEX Harbor Link: Route description

-The NLEX Harbor Link Project is the extension of the North Luzon Expressway that runs currently from Mindanao Avenue in Valenzuela at the east to Radial Road 10 in Navotas at the west, where an access to the Port of Manila is found.
-It aims to connect with Port of Manila, while improving cargo movement between NLEX and Radial Road 10.
+The NLEX Harbor Link Project is an extension of the North Luzon Expressway running from Mindanao Avenue in Valenzuela at the east to Radial Road 10 in Navotas at the west, allowing access to the Port of Manila.
+It aims to connect with the Port of Manila while improving cargo movement between NLEX and Radial Road 10.
 It is divided into four segments, namely: Segment 8.1 (Mindanao Avenue Link), 8.2 (C-5 Link / Citi Link), 9 (Karuhatan Link), and 10 (Harbor Link).
 It forms part of the expressway's open section.
-Both Segments 8.1 and 9 are components of Circumferential Road 5 (C-5) of Manila's arterial road network.
+Both Segments 8.1 and 9, located in Valenzuela, are components of Circumferential Road 5 (C-5) of Manila's arterial road network.

 Mindanao Avenue to NLEX main

-NLEX Segment 8.1 (Mindanao Avenue Link) is a four-lane, 2.7 km expressway that runs from the Smart Connect Interchange to Mindanao Avenue in Valenzuela.
-Lying on the ground level east of the interchange, it begins at the intersection with Mindanao Avenue in Barangay Ugong and then approaches the Mindanao toll plazas, widening to 6 lanes serving only westbound traffics.
-It terminates at the Smart Connect Interchange with NLEX Main and continues to the west as Segment 9 (Karuhatan Link).
+NLEX Segment 8.1 (Mindanao Avenue Link) is a four-lane, 2.7 km expressway from the Harbor Link Interchange to Mindanao Avenue in Valenzuela.
+Lying on the ground level east of the interchange, it begins at the intersection with Mindanao Avenue in Barangay Ugong and then approaches the Mindanao toll plazas, widening to 6 lanes serving only westbound traffic.
+It terminates at the Harbor Link Interchange with NLEX Main and continues to the west as Segment 9 (Karuhatan Link).

 NLEX main to Karuhatan

-NLEX Segment 9 (Karuhatan Link) is a four-lane, 2.42 km expressway that runs from Smart Connect Interchange to MacArthur Highway in Karuhatan, Valenzuela.
+NLEX Segment 9 (Karuhatan Link) is a four-lane, 2.42 km expressway from Harbor Link Interchange to MacArthur Highway in Karuhatan, Valenzuela.
 It is the first segment of the NLEX Harbor Link project.
-It begins at the Smart Connect Interchange with NLEX Main, picking-up from where Segment 8.1 (Mindanao Avenue Link) left off.
+It begins at the Harbor Link Interchange with NLEX Main, picking up from where Segment 8.1 (Mindanao Avenue Link) left off.
 Lying on the ground level west of the interchange, it then traverses Barangays Gen. T. De Leon, Parada, and Maysan, where two exits towards the first two barangays, respectively, are found.
 It then enters Barangay Karuhatan, where it approaches the Karuhatan toll plaza, widening to 6 lanes serving only eastbound vehicles, and Segment 10 (Harbor Link) and finally terminates at MacArthur Highway.